Skip to content

 Measure plasma osmolality every 4 hours. and urine volume and osmolality every 2 hours.

-After the 8 hours, the patient is given IM vasopressin unless there is a clear indication of DI prior to this urine and serum osmolality are checked over the following 4 hours
+After the 8 hours, the patient is given IM vasopressin unless there is a clear indication of DI before this urine and serum osmolality are checked over the following 4 hours.

-In nephrogenic DI giving the vasopressin will not make any difference to the osmolality
+In nephrogenic DI, giving vasopressin will not make any difference to the osmolality.

 What is the treatment?